lassebunk/metamagic/README.md

 </head>
 ```

+These values are then inserted if a view doesn't set others.

 ### Custom meta tags

 For custom meta tags, just call it like this in the top of your view: